Ashok-0003/repo-3/Overview/DevOps/Debugging-Guide.md

 # Debugging Guide
-1. Make sure you have the certificate installed and using the correct url.
+1. Make sure you are using the correct url.
 If your API is still not accessible, try below steps:
 2. The API swagger.json was updated and the API was deployed to the target environment APIM using APIM pipelines.
-3. Go to application gateway acting as an ingress controller (agw-cpd-apps-<env>-we-01) to run a health probe on the API.
+3. Go to application gateway acting as an ingress controller (`agw-<sub>-apps-aks-<env>-we-01`) to run a health probe on the API.
 - Settings -> Health probes -> Select the matching probe -> Test
 - If the communication is not successful, there is some problem with AKS cluster (check steps to debug the cluster)
 - If the backend is not healthy, check whether it is APIM or AGIC, test the communication from VM having bastion access (restricted access) using the URLs specific to APIM or AGIC